emrecalskan/i2i-Academy-IntroductionToCloud-1/README.md

 After connecting to the VM via SSH, the following commands were used:

- echo "Hello i2i Academy!" > hello.txt
+ echo "Hello i2i Academy! " > hello.txt

  cat hello.txt

 Output: